 And though there are also lots of topical products on the market, Tishler says he is skeptical about their effectiveness.
-Researchers have done some studies using transdermal products, but so far, the science of how well cannabis penetrates the skin just isn’t there.
+Researchers have done some studies using transdermal products, but so far, the science of how well cannabis penetrates the skin just is not there.

 “What everyone thinks is, ‘Look, you’ve got nicotine, lidocaine and fentanyl patches, why not a weed patch?’
 But they don’t just put the active ingredient in a Band-Aid and call it a day,” Tishler says.
 “There are other compounds helping those pain medications get absorbed.
 It’s hard to make cannabinoids on their own go through the skin.”

 Adam Friedman, M.D., an associate professor of dermatology at George Washington University, said in an interview for “Practical Dermatology” that his team is working to develop nanoparticles to deliver cannabinoids — which are lipophilic and tend to get “caught up,” he says, in the fatty layers of the epidermis — effectively through the skin.

 And much of the emerging research is promising.
 “There’s beginning research to show that it can work on things like psoriasis,” Tishler says.
 A Journal of Dermatological Science study from 2007 found that, when isolated CBD was applied to skin, it seemed to slow the production of keratinocytes, an abundance of which is what causes some of psoriasis’ main symptoms.